zenaton/rfcs/node-syntax-v2.md

 - `this.dispatch.workflow('myworkflow_v3', input)` will use version `3``

 Same for selecting workflows.
 Versioning workflow is needed as soon as you have different version running concurrently.

+## Properties

+In the function describing the function, the user can set properties (for example `this.email = email`);
+This can be useful as those properties are provided in current `WorkflowContext` and so can be inspected from outside.

+The only restriction for naming those properties is to avoid naming collision with methods provided by Zenaton (`execute`, `select`, `dispatch`, `onEvent`, `now`, ...).

 ## Commands